morningred88/AWS/CloudWatch_CloudTrail_notes.md

 * If you don't have cloudtrail log group in CloudWatch, it will create a log group.
 The event in a CloudTrail is going to be written in one log stream.

 * You can read the event directly

+## AWS Config

+AWS config is not a part of free tier.
+The more resources you recorded, the more you have to pay.

+After the rescources have been discovered, you can go to AWS Config console> Resources menu> You can see **resource timeline** or **manage rescources**.